Milkho/elephanteum/README.md

 ## How to test?

 For now, I tested project only in testrpc.
-To run test you must have [Truffle](https://github.com/trufflesuite/truffle) and [TestRPC](https://www.npmjs.com/package/ethereumjs-testrpc) installed.
+To run tests you must have [Truffle](https://github.com/trufflesuite/truffle) and [TestRPC](https://www.npmjs.com/package/ethereumjs-testrpc) installed.
-Start TestRPC running (in separate window) command
+Start TestRPC by running

      testrpc

-And after that launch tests running from the app dir command
+And after that launch tests by running from the app dir command

      truffle test --network testrpc --reset --compile